The official website for the States of Guernsey

 • Health and safety laws banned hanging baskets

 • This myth stems from the UK where in 2004 a town did take down its hanging baskets over fears that old lamp posts would collapse.
-This was in fact an overly-cautious reaction to a low risk.
+This was in fact a councils overly-cautious reaction to a low risk.

 Footwear